jacoborus/estilo/README.md

 #### Create a npm module

-First of all you will need to create a new npm module and fill its package.json data, this data will be used when rendering your scheme
+First of all you will need to create a new npm module and fill its package.json data, this data will be used in your scheme

 ```sh
 mkdir mycolors && cd mycolors && npm init